usc-isi-i2/kgtk/docs/transform/ifexists.md

 | -- | -- | -- | -- | -- | -- |
 | j2 | john | zipcode | 12345 | home | 10 |
 | p2 | peter | zipcode | 12040 | home |  |

+!!! note
+    This used the key field comparison:

+    > input.location == filter.id

 ### Filter an Edge File on a Nonstandard File